 In 2015, a decision was made to consolidate the PGE Group‘s renewable energy assets.
 As a result, a new Group was established, comprising 9 subsidiaries.
-Within PGE Energia Odnawialna S.A. there are five separate operating Branches.
-Currently, the Group manages 33 hydroelectric power plants, 14 wind farms and one photovoltaic plant.
+Currently, the Group manages 4 pumped-storage power plants, 29 hydroelectric power plants, 20 wind farms and 24 photovoltaic plants.
 It is also implementing a number of development projects focused on the use of wind, water and photovoltaics (solar energy).

 The Group‘s core business consists in the generation of electric power from Renewable Energy Sources (RES) and the provision of Ancillary Control Services (ACS) (under an agreement with PSE S.A.).

 The total installed capacity of the Group‘s generating units (hydroelectric power plants and wind farms) amounts to approximately 2 433,08 MW.